Oklahoma State’s Gundy targets May 1 return to football

 “I can’t say right now, but that’s the plan,” Gundy said.
 “We have to have a plan, and the plan right now is for them to start on May 1.”

 Like many Division I football programs, Oklahoma State has more than 100 players on its roster along with a coaching staff of 35 people.
+The university has canceled in-person classes for the spring semester and moved its May graduation ceremonies to December.

-Following Gundy’s comments, the university issued a statement saying, essentially, that the decision about when to bring the football team back together wouldn’t be up to the coach.
+Following Gundy’s comments, OSU issued a statement saying, essentially, that the decision about when to bring the football team back together wouldn’t be up to the coach.

 “We will adhere to the advice of public health experts who are making informed decisions in the best interest of the citizens of our nation and state based on sound scientific data,” the university statement said.
 “We will also abide by the federal and state mandates as well as Big 12 guidelines.
 We will not compromise the health and well-being of our campus community.
 This virus is deadly and we will do our part at Oklahoma State to help blunt the spread.”